Evocargo/behavior_tree/README.md

 1. **`evo-behavior-tree`** - behavior tree library package.
 No dependencies except for STL.
 2. **`ros-melodic-evo-behavior-tree`** - ROS wrapper library for the behavior tree framework.
-Created as a static library.
+Created as a static library. [to be released]

 > See _behavior-tree_ and _evo-behavior-tree_ folders for more information about
 > the libraries and the installation process.